 actual_rows – is one of the metrics we want to measure that represents the sub-expression cardinality.

 actual_duration (or any other metric)– is one of the metrics we want to measure that represents the sub-expression execution time.

+query – is the query that the current node belongs to, it will be used when we parse multiple queries in section 4.6.
+For a single query it the same query will be repeated for all rows.